Self-hosted deployment

 • At least one LLM API key (OpenAI, Anthropic, or Google)

-Quick Start
+Quick start

 git clone https://github.com/sagewai/platform.git

-cd atelier
+cd platform

 cp .env.example .env

-# Edit .env with your API keys
+# Fill in your API keys in .env

 make start # infra + DB migrations + admin backend

-Once running:
+Once up:

 • Admin API at http://localhost:8000